btaz21/ruins-final/README.md

 - Search for ruins

 - Attempted to get the grid to change dynamically based on number of elements in array and using Sass rather than through ReactJS.
 The only problem is that I don't really have access to the array in my sass file, so I created an arbitrary number for now.
 Maybe in some future iteration Sass will be able to communicate with other files via ES6 import/export modules?
+Note: originally I was changing the grid area but took it out for now.

 ```Javascript
 @for $i from 1 through $rows {